-src y Specify the x and y coordinates, which are relative to the origin of the source rectangle and specify its upper-left corner.
+src x

-height Specify the width and height, which are the dimensions of both the source and destination rectangles.
+src_y Specify the x and y coordinates, which are relative to the origin of the source rectangle and specify its upper-left corner. and destination rectangles height Specify the width and height(Wh. and specify its upper-left corner dest x dest_y Specify the x and y coordinates(Dx.